 Some recipes on the Internet say that you should raise the coffee 3 times.
 When you do that, you have more caffeine in your coffee, but the aroma and taste will disappear.
 So, never let the brew raise more than once.
 There is also some advice that you should raise the coffee a few times, so the fines in the coffee sink.
 While the objective of clearing up your cup is achieved, the beverage turns bland and more caffeinated.

 As with any brewing method, coffee grounds need to be fresh.
-Stale coffee will not make a foam, and will taste bland.
+Stale coffee will not make a foam and will taste bland.

 When you pour it in cups, make sure you pour a little in each cup, so that the foam is shared equally.
 The foam is the best part of a Turkish cup, and it imparts a distinctive look and flavor to your coffee.
 Spooning the foam is a common technique.
 You can spoon the foam while brewing.

-Many coffee experts think that coffee continues to brew when poured into cups, because the grinds are never removed from the beverage.
+Many coffee experts think that coffee continues to brew when poured into cups because the grinds are never removed from the beverage.
 This is not true, at least not to the extent to cause over-extraction.
 The brewing temperature is very low, and when removed from the heat, and poured into cups, the temperature drops even more.
-At these temperatures there is no extraction anymore.
+At these temperatures, there is no extraction anymore.

 Many people complain of grounds in their coffee, but if you give the coffee 30 seconds or so, all the grinds will sink at the bottom of the cup.
 More than that, they will form a compact layer that is not easily disturbed.
 Just remember to leave the last sip in the cup.
 Some add a drop of cold water in the freshly brewed cup, to accelerate the grounds sinking.
 I personally don’t.

-Traditionally, Turkish, or Greek, or Arabic coffee, are served on a tray with a glass of water.
+Traditionally, Turkish, or Greek, or Arabic coffee, is served on a tray with a glass of water.
 I drink water with any coffee.
 People think that the water is meant to cleanse your palate before sipping your beverage.
-However, the real reason is a health related one.
+However, the real reason is a health-related one.
 Because Turkish coffee is strong, it dehydrates you, so drinking a cup of water keeps that in control.
 Also, the sugar in coffee gives you a little insulin spike, so having a cup of water helps evening out the sugar crash.
 Furthermore, there is evidence that your pancreas reacts to unsweetened coffee.
 So, protect yourself and have a glass of water with your coffee.